Fibromyalgia: Medications

 A 2024 overview of Cochrane reviews concluded that the FDA-approved medications: duloxetine, milnacipran, or pregabalin were the only ones with evidence of efficacy.
 About 10% of patients with moderate or severe pain using them experienced a reduction of at least 50% in their pain.

+Another 2024 review found that currently available pharmacological options appeared to be limited in efficacy for FM.

+Fibromyalgia is often treated or managed with meds including amitriptyline, citalopram, duloxetine, fluoxetine, paroxetine and sertraline.

 The length of time that medications take to be effective at reducing symptoms can vary.
 Any potential benefits from the antidepressant amitriptyline may take up to three months to take effect, and it may take between three and six months for duloxetine, milnacipran, and pregabalin to be effective at improving symptoms.
 Some medications have the potential to cause withdrawal symptoms when stopping, so gradual discontinuation may be warranted, particularly for antidepressants and pregabalin.